iloaiza/TBFrags/README.txt

     - iCSA: like CSA, but also allows complex generators for anti-hermitian components (e.g. in1n2)

     - U11: builds unitary operator from linear phases combination of projectors (11 classes, class 11 = UPOL)

+    - TBTON: normalized 2-body, 2-orbital polynomial based on real unitary phases (U+U') for 11th class (i.e. UPOL)

+    - U11R: builds unitary operator from linear phases combination of projectors with real constraint (i.e. U11+U11').
+This corresponds to TBTON plus the last five reflection classes (which correspond to 3 and 4-orbital classes)

 Available unitary rotations (U_n's):